zgspose/TwinPose/README.md

 ## Quantitative Performance

-with the fastest per-frame time (e.g., 0.92 ms on Shelf) and full flexibility to work with any 2D detector (e.g, HRNet, RTMO, and OpenPose).
+with the fastest per-frame time (e.g., 0.92 ms on Shelf) and full flexibility to work with any 2D pose detector (e.g, HRNet, RTMO, and OpenPose).

 **Quantitative comparison on the Shelf dataset.**